 Resources for Young Trans People

-Gendered Intelligence has produced a number of resources by and for transgender, transsexual and gender questioning young people in the UK and beyond.
-You can view them as PDFs for free, or purchase hard copies of our sexual health booklet.
+Gendered Intelligence has produced a number of resources by and for trans young people and gender questioning young people in the UK and beyond.
+You can view them as PDFs for free.

 'Free To Be Me' E-Zine

 The "Free to be me" project looked to introduce the topic of Hate Crime to our young members, and looked at knowing one's rights.
 It was carried out in collaboration with Galop.
 Galop is an anti-violence charity that works in London with everyone who has experienced homophobia, transphobia and biphobia, regardless of their sexual orientation or gender identity.
 They also work with people who have experienced any violence, safety issues or problems with the police, but would prefer to talk to a lesbian, gay, bi, trans, or queer community organisation about it.
 The message of the project was "If it feels wrong, then it is wrong".

 We have additional resource including Gendered Intelligence reports, a section for professionals and our conference reports, which are available via the links below:

 - Gendered Intelligence Reports & Resources